Unless the context indicates otherwise, as used in OEBB administrative rules, the following definitions will apply:

 (16) “Educational Entity” means public school districts (K–12), education service districts (ESDs), community colleges and public charter schools participating in OEBB.

-(17) "Eligible employee" means and includes an employee of an Educational Entity who is actively working or on paid or unpaid leave that is recognized by federal or state law, and:
+(17) "Eligible employee" means and includes an employee of an Educational Entity or Local Government who is actively working or on paid or unpaid leave that is recognized by federal or state law, and:

 (a) Is employed in a half time or greater position or is in a job-sharing position; or